- Big footplates

 The maximum capacity for this machine listed by JLL is 100kg.
 I’m always a little disappointed when the maximum capacity is on the low side because it automatically stops the machine from being a good choice for those that are overweight.
-This machine in particularly would be a fantastic entry-level machine to help you lose weight but if you’re over 100kg you’re probably better off looking at another review.
+This machine is particularly would be a fantastic entry-level machine to help you lose weight but if you’re over 100kg you’re probably better off looking at one of our other rowing reviews.

 Assembling your R200 should not cause you too much trouble.
 It’s actually pretty easy to assemble but many users have complained that the instructions provided in the manual are poor and not clear enough to follow.

 Expert assembly is an option provided but you really don’t need it.
 Just follow along with the video below and you’ll have your machine up and running in no time.

 As already mentioned, the machine is lightweight weighing only 23kg.
 So you should be able to assemble the rower on your own.

 The R200 is a great choice if you’re short on space.
 The machine folds upright for easy storage after your workout.